DIYbiosphere/sphere/docs/copyright/CONTRIBUTOR LICENSE AGREEMENT.md

 1. The rights that You waive and/or the rights that You grant to Us are effective on the date You first Submitted a Contribution to Us.
 Any and all Contributions Submitted to Us we will make available under the public domain if they pertain to the Database, and under the MIT license if they pertain to the Software.

-1. Please note that we have no obligation to accept or include Your Contributions to the Project, and that we may remove Your Contributions at any time if we suspect it might directly infringe on a third-party’s IPR, as well if Your Contributions do not comply with our [Code of Conduct].
+1. Please note that we have no obligation to accept or include Your Contributions to the Project, and that we may remove Your Contributions at any time if we suspect it might directly infringe on a third-party’s IPR, as well if Your Contributions do not comply with our [Code of Conduct][coc].

-{% include _notices/tldr.html title="I freely share my contributions" text=" I concede the rights of my Contributions under a free license and those pertaining to the database to the public domain" %}
+{% include _notices/tldr.html title="I freely share my contributions" text=" I concede the rights of my Contributions to the Software under a free license [(MIT)][mit] and those pertaining to the database to the public domain [(CC0)][cc0]" %}

-[Licenses]: /docs/about/copyright/license/
-[Code of Conduct]: /docs/about/coc/